 At the bottom of the slope near the Montgomery Inn you will notice the course turning to the right and out of view.
 Once again, the turn is blocking a short hill.
 This hill was completely ignored in the early editions of the Pig because it came early in the race, but at this point, within the last mile of the race, it may come up to bite those who are not prepared for it.
 Dig deep and get to the top, you have climbed much bigger hills and don’t let this one get you.

 At the top of the hill you will be able to hear the cheers of the finish line.
 It is now just a run to the red bricks of the stadium that you see over the road about half of a mile directly in front of you.
 The grade is a nice easy downhill for a few hundred meters until it goes up a gentle rise and another slight downhill to the finish.
 As you pass under the Big Mac Bridge, make sure to look to the left to see the four FLYING PIG statues that sit atop four steamboat smokestacks at the entrance to Sawyer Point.
 Yep, those are the original Flying Pigs.
 They welcome you to the Finish Swine and offer a hearty congratulations for a race well planned and well run!

 Welcome to Cincinnati and the Flying Pig.
 We hope that you have a great time with the race and all that goes along with it.

-driving tip #3) The Saturday morning races share the same finish line and some sections of the course with the Sunday races.
+- The Saturday morning races share the same finish line and some sections of the course as the Sunday races.
 If you plan to drive the course on Saturday morning, please be sure to study the course maps of each course carefully to avoid disappointing delays behind races.